 Schwabing also hosts the Schwabing Christmas Fair, it is not to missed event if you are visiting the area around November and christmas time.

-Best places to stay in Schwabing:
+Best accommodations in Schwabing:

 Leafy Nymphenburg is a wealthy residential suburb in the west of Munich city.
 A little removed from the main city centre, Nymphenburg is one of the best places to stay if you want a quieter area, away from the bustling crowds of tourists.